 3. Curtis Hixon Park

 Curtis Hixon is the largest park in downtown Tampa, with a children’s playground, water fountains the kids love to run through, and a dog park.
-It’s also the site of festivals like the Mayor’s Mac n Cheese Throwdown and many others all year long.
+It’s also the site of festivals like the Mayor’s Mac n Cheese Throwdown and Summer of Rum Festival.

 4. Pirate Water Taxi